weavora/wunit/README.md

 **NOTICE** that ``printerClass`` and ``printerFile`` options are very important.

 5*) To test file uploading you should use UploadedFile class instead of CUploadedFile.
-Here is example:
+Here is an example:

 ```ruby
 # protected/config/main.php